ridpath/stuckinthematrix-base/README.md

 > A modifiable, reverse-engineerable Zelda-style RPG sandbox for teaching binary analysis, memory editing, and game hacking.

-⚠️ **Alpha Release** — unstable features, experimental modules, and active development.
+⚠️ **Alpha Release** — unstable features, experimental modules, and active development. built in 8 hours for a rapid development challenge.
+Expect bugs, unfinished levels, and experimental features.
 ---

 ### About